jaimejim/lecture/src/coapdiscovery.md

 # Finding your CoAP devices

-While we have explained how data is transmitted and how it looks like and we do have URL to share the location of our CoAP devices, we have to figure out **how to find CoAP devices to begin with?** and, once we know the URL of a CoAP device, **how do we know what is on that device?**
+While we have explained how data is transmitted and how it looks like and we do have URLs to share the location of our CoAP devices, we have to figure out **how to find CoAP devices to begin with** and, once we know the URL of a CoAP device, **how do we know what is on that device**.

 ## Discovery steps